 CONAN: That's two years ago.
 Did they, in fact, change the criteria?

 OHLEMACHER: Well, according to this timeline, they did.
 It sort of evolved over time, and then they removed that and they went to sort of a more generic looking for political activity.
-And then on January 25, 2012, they call this the beyond the lookout list, you know, for when you get an application.
+And then on January 25th, 2012, they call this the be-on-the-lookout list, you know, for when you get an application.
 The criteria was revised to say, this is a quote, political action type organizations involved in limiting/expanding government, educating on the Constitution and Bill of Rights, social economic reform/movement.
 And this has raised some other concerns, that they were targeting for additional screening groups that were educating people about the Constitution and the Bill of Rights.

 CONAN: And even though she recognized that this was going to be a problem, do we know whether she kicked this further up the chain of command?

 OHLEMACHER: Well, according to this timeline that I have, the highest I see that, you know, any top-level officials - I think you have to consider where she is in the pecking order of the Internal Revenue Service.
 You have the commissioner at the top.
 Beneath them you have several deputy commissioners.
 Underneath the deputy commissioner is what's called a commissioner of the tax-exempt government entities section.
 She is directly under that person, so she is three levels below the commissioner.